Chinese state-firm debt defaults trigger market selloff, fears of crisis

 ($1=6.6217 yuan)

-(Reporting by Samuel Shen, Andrew Galbraith and Winni Zhou; Editing by Vidya Ranganathan)
+(Reporting by Samuel Shen, Andrew Galbraith and Winni Zhou; Editing by Vidya Ranganathan and Toby Chopra)

 ((samuel.shen@thomsonreuters.com; +86 21 20830018; Reuters Messaging: samuel.shen.thomsonreuters.com@reuters.net))